 - For the Payment account, choose the Customer Prepayments and Customer Credits account you created.

 This method allows you to reduce the prepayment account as you clear your receivables.

 Customers may choose to pay only part of the total invoice amount.
 You can include payment terms in the Notes field when you create an invoice, indicating to your customer that they should pay a certain amount by a particular date, and the remainder by the due date.

 If an invoice is not paid in full by the due date, its status will change from Partial to Overdue.

 If you are accepting multiple payments or instalments for your invoices, you may want to create a recurring invoice instead.
-If you want to accept multiple payments on one regular invoice, you can - it's up to you.
-However, with a recurring invoice, there is no digging through past payments on a single invoice - just one payment per invoice makes tracking easier!
+If you want to accept multiple payments on one regular invoice, you can-it's up to you.
+However, with a recurring invoice, there is no searching through past payments on a single invoice; there's one payment per invoice, which makes tracking easier.